hik1m/hik1m/README.md

 ### :man_technologist: About Me :
 I am Frontend developer
 - 19 y.o
-- in free time i play valorant or dbd
+- in free time i spend my time in games

 ### :hammer_and_wrench: Languages and Tools :